ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. note::

     To use this feature, you must have the `quarto <https://quarto.org/>` package installed.
-To create thumbnails of generated pdf files, the theme is using `pdf2image`.
+To create thumbnails of generated PDF files, the theme is using `pdf2image`.
 So you should have the ``poppler`` package installed in your system.
     For more information, see the `pdf2image documentation <https://pypi.org/project/pdf2image/>`_.